 ‘Thannal’ means shade.
-Thannal Hand Sculpted Homes is a Natural Building Awareness Group, under Thannal Mud Homes Trust, based in Tiruvannamalai, Tamil Nadu.
-It was founded by Natural Building architect Biju Bhaskar and his wife Sindhu Bhaskar in 2011.
+Thannal Hand Sculpted Homes is a Natural Building Awareness Group, founded by Natural Building architect Biju Bhaskar and his wife Sindhu Bhaskar in 2011.

 Thannal believes in Indian way of Learning.
 Indigenous knowledge in shelter making, which was practiced in India from the Vedic ages is what we explore and examine.
 Descriptions about pozzolanic reactions of suda (lime) and surkhi (burnt mud) are found in Vishnudharmottara’s Chitrasutra and how to use natural derivatives from plant and animals effectively in construction.
 India lacks legitimate documentation of indigenous knowledge in every field now, as many such sources have been either destroyed by foreign invasions and the existing sources are devoid of scientific explanations.